EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Selecting the trace regions where the donor or acceptor dye is active, shown on the left and right side of the figure respectively.

+You can see on :numref:`correction factors calculation` how the trace will look if we have both green and red regions selected.
+Also the FRET efficiency trace gets the selected region until the first bleaching step.
+A faster way of region selection that we usually do is to only activate the mouse and without pressing *1* or *2*, select the region of traces that both dyes are active.
+Meaning that with the general cursor we start dragging the mouse from the desired beginning time until the first bleaching step.
+After the region selection, DeepLASI determines whatever correction factor possible to calculate, and updates the values in the box named *FRET controls* as you can see in the bottom right of the figure.
+In this example because the acceptor got bleached first, the program calculated the gamma and crosstalk correction factors.
+In the *Classification* box, you can see that we put the example trace in the categories of *Manual Selection*, *GR Beta*, *GR Gamma*, *G Bleach*, and *R Bleach*.

 .. figure:: ./../../figures/examples/PA20_correction_factor_box.png
    :width: 550
    :alt: correction factors
    :align: center
    :name: correction factors calculation

+   Selected region on the intensity and FRET efficiency traces, categorization, and correctin factors determination

 .. figure:: ./../../figures/examples/PA21_manually_categorized.png
    :width: 450